Pierse Long

 During the Saratoga campaign that took place in 1777, he was in charge of leading the majority of his regiment as they evacuated Fort Ticonderoga.
 At the Battle of Fort Ann, which took place on July 8, they were successful in delaying the British.
 Very quickly after that, the terms of their enlistment ran out, and the majority of the regiment was eventually discharged.
 Long and a few of his men volunteered to fight in the Battle of Saratoga as a part of Enoch Poor's brigade.
 They did so as part of the United States Army.
 But by the time the year was over, he had already made his way back to Portsmouth.
 Because of his illness, he was unable to leave his house for almost half a year before he was able to resume his business activities.

 In the year 1784, New Hampshire chose him to represent them at the Continental Congress as a delegate.
 While serving in Congress, he was an active participant in the development of several of the proposals for managing western lands.
 Even though many of these provisions were not enacted at the time, in 1787 they were included in the Northwest Ordinance.
 After moving back to New Hampshire, he joined the New Hampshire State Council in 1786 and remained there until 1789.
 He was a delegate to the convention of the state that met in 1788 to ratify the Constitution of the United States.

-On April 13, 1789, Long passed away in his home in Portsmouth, and he was laid to rest in the Proprietor's Burying Ground in that city.
+On April 13, 1789, Long died in his home in Portsmouth, and he was laid to rest in the Proprietor's Burying Ground in that city.